Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Experiments

-We further analyze the models’ prediction through majority-vote (\cref{fig:cell_level_acc_and_repr_baseline}B).
-For each region, we aggregate predictions across all object variations, and color-code the cells according to the most frequently predicted position.
-This visualization exposes how models' predictions ``remap'' the spatial grid before fine-tuning. \llavas over-represents the upper half, with many central cells misclassified as upper positions, the bottom center collapsed into central predictions, and the central-right region entirely merged with the upper-right. \molmos produces a more coherent but still asymmetric layout, compressing central-left and central-right regions while preserving most corner regions. \qwens exhibits stronger vertical compression, with the middle band absorbed by dominant upper and lower predictions and the lateral regions collapsing upward or downward. \clips degenerates into predicting only center, confirming its extreme central bias and lack of differentiated spatial representation observed in the cell-level accuracy.
-Together, these two analyses reveal that \textbf{VLMs encode strong spatial bias towards top regions, and fail to generalize spatial reasoning to other positions}.
-This highlights the necessity of fine-tuning on controlled synthetic data to eliminate such biases and foster accurate spatial representations.
+\textbf{Results:} \Cref{fig:cell_level_acc_and_repr_baseline}B shows that llavas over-represents the upper half, with many central cells misclassified as upper positions, and the bottom center collapsed into the center.
+While more symmetric, \llavaones and \qwens exhibit strong vertical compression, with top and bottom regions substituting the central-left and central-right regions. \molmos produces a more coherent layout but compresses the central regions both horizontally and vertically. \clips degenerates into answering only with center, confirming its extreme central bias observed in the cell-level accuracy.
+Together, these two analyses reveal that VLMs encode strong spatial bias towards top regions, and fail to represent intermediate regions.
+This highlights the necessity of fine-tuning on controlled synthetic data to eliminate such biases and foster accurate spatial representations. \\\textbf{C. Fine-Tuning} We investigate whether fine-tuning on balanced synthetic data can enhance the spatial reasoning capabilities of VLMs in the absolute position task.
+Fine-tuning details are reported in §\ref{app:fine_tuning_details}.
+We fine-tune the models on the balanced synthetic dataset and compute the mean accuracy across five runs (detailed results and standard deviation are reported in §\ref{app:fine_tuning_results}).